 The interview itself

 - Introduce yourself.
 I like to introduce myself at the start of every interview.
-I tell people who I am, my relationship to the publication I’m writing for and what the piece is about.
+I tell people who I am and who I’m writing for.
 I call it the Government health warning.
 It’s a courtesy but it’s also a kind of protection.
 Doing it consistently means that any interviewee knows exactly where they stand.

 - Observe the legalities.
 In the UK, you have to tell people you’re recording a conversation because of the Regulation of Investigatory Powers Act, or RIPA as it is charmingly known.
 I tend to say ‘I’m keeping a record of this conversation to make sure I don’t forget anything.’
 Even if it weren’t a legal obligation, I think it is a courtesy to say so.
 I don’t record all my interviews.